ST10494318/IMAD-ASSIGNMENT-1/README.md

 7)GitHub will be the central platform for developing the meal suggestion app, providing:

-Repository Creation: A dedicated repo for storing code, documentation, and assets.
+.Repository Creation: A dedicated repo for storing code, documentation, and assets.
-Version Control: Tracks changes for collaboration and reverting if needed.
+.Version Control: Tracks changes for collaboration and reverting if needed.
-Issue Tracking: Manages tasks, bugs, and feature requests (e.g., meal logic, UI design).
+.Issue Tracking: Manages tasks, bugs, and feature requests (e.g., meal logic, UI design).
-Pull Requests: Enables code reviews for quality before merging.
+.Pull Requests: Enables code reviews for quality before merging.
-Documentation: Includes a README
+.Documentation: Includes a README

-8)GitHub Actions will automate workflows to enhance efficiency Runs tests (unit tests for meal logic
+8)GitHub Actions will automate workflows to enhance efficiency .Runs tests (unit tests for meal logic

 8)The app offers time-based meal suggestions with a user-friendly interface (input field, suggestion display, reset button), reliable meal logic, and error handling for invalid inputs.